Keegan35/Applications/Android/README.txt

-This folder will have android apps that i have created.
+This folder will have some of the android apps that i have created.